What Is the Average Time to Sell a House in Florida?

 What’s the average time to sell a house in Florida?

-According to data collected by the Florida Realtors Association, the average time to sell a house in Florida ranges from 30-56 days.
+According to data collected by the Florida Realtors Association, the average time to sell a single-family house in the Sunshine State is 92 days.
 This range includes both the time it takes to receive an offer and the typical closing period.
 However, top Florida real estate agent MaryAnn Spearman, who works with nearly 70% more single-family homes than the average agent in her Clearwater market, says there’s a key factor that controls the clock.

 The phrase “days on market” (DOM) is used in the industry to measure the time it takes to get a signed purchase offer contract.
-Then, unless it’s an all-cash sale, there is additional time it takes the buyer to close on their mortgage loan.
+Then, unless it’s an all-cash sale, you need to factor in the time it takes for the buyer to close on their mortgage loan.

-While the typical range is 30-56 days, with the right price, a top-performing agent, and timing your listing, a swifter sale can happen.
+While the typical dom is 92 days, with the right price, a top-performing agent, and timing your listing, a swifter sale can happen.

 What is the best time to sell a house in Florida?